Hugh Laurie Lands Starring Role In HBO Comedy ‘Avenue 5’

 Hugh Laurie has landed the starring role in an upcoming HBO comedy, Avenue 5.
-Unlike the bulk of the roles Laurie has taken since House M.D, has concluded, Avenue 5 will return Laurie to a straight-up comedy.
-Armando Iannucci, best known for creating another HBO comedy series, Veep, which has was also the showrunner of for four seasons, will be taking the helm on the newest Laurie vehicle per the Hollywood Reporter.
+Unlike the bulk of the roles Laurie has taken since House M.D. concluded, Avenue 5 will return Laurie to a straight-up comedy.
+Armando Iannucci, best known for creating another HBO comedy series, Veep, and also the showrunner for four seasons, will be taking the helm on the newest Laurie vehicle, per the Hollywood Reporter.

 Unlike any projects either has worked on with any success before, Avenue 5 will be set primarily in outer space.
 Laurie will portray Ryan Clark, the charming and very “in control” American captain of the spaceship the show is named for.
-Iannucci and Laurie do have experience working together, as Laurie did appear in Veep for one season that Iannuci ran, and he is also in his film The Personal History of David Copperfield.
+Iannucci and Laurie do have experience working together, as Laurie did appear in Veep for one season that Iannucci ran, and he is also in his film The Personal History of David Copperfield.

 HBO gave the series the green light last year for a pilot episode and backup scripts.
-Iannucci held the lead role for Laurie, as he did for Julia Louis-Dreyfus in Veep, which helped sell the show to HBO according to Deadline Hollywood.
+Iannucci held the lead role for Laurie, as he did for Julia Louis-Dreyfus in Veep, which helped sell the show to HBO, according to Deadline Hollywood.
 The series pilot is expected to begin filming in London sometime later this year.
 Based on the level of interest HBO has in that pilot will determine how, or if, production will move forward for the remainder of the series.

 Hugh Laurie will star in an outer space comedy from Veep creator Armando Iannucci: https://t.co/QR20nkFJ32 pic.twitter.com/D7XQGqL0Wo